4 Ways to Accelerate Your Language Learning with Spaced Repetition but Without Using Flashcards

 Most older language courses lack in this area.

-It’s a shame, because in spite of the technological advances of the last decades, some of those courses are actually very good.
+It’s a shame because, despite the technological advances of the last decades, some of those older courses are actually very good.

 Boring?
 Yeah, some people find them excruciatingly boring.

 Dated?
 Yep, some of the language used in these courses is language you would not hear today.

 And yet, they’re hardcore courses that get results.

 One of those courses is FSI Basic Spanish, developed by the Foreign Service Institute in the 60s.